Scobiform/TootTicker/README.md

 * It will also create a HTML overview with charts for each category and the latest toots from each account append live without refresh in the #LIveToots section of the HTML body.

-* Will add all accounts in your config.json.
+* Will follow all accounts in your config.json

-* Will create all categories as lists in your Mastodon account
+* Will create all categories as lists in your Mastodon account and add accounts to it

 ## Install
 # Clone the repository